 Every “card swipe” or online purchase made by a cardholder corresponds to one transaction in our system and in the merchant’s system.
 Each of these transactions can be updated multiple times by the merchant before it’s finally completed.

-Transactions can be loosely broken down into two different categories: those for which multiple authorizations are made before capture, and those for which authorization and capture occur in the same transaction message.
+Transactions can be loosely broken down into two processing types: those for which multiple authorizations are made before capture, and those for which authorization and capture occur in the same transaction message.

 - Many Authorizations and Capture - When a card is first swiped, the merchant is requesting that a hold be placed on the cardholder’s account to reserve funds to cover the transaction when it ultimately settles.
 After an authorization is made, the merchant can attempt to update the total amount held on the transaction many times.
 However, when the merchant is finally ready to “settle up” with the cardholder, they will send one capture message, which completes the transaction.
 This capture message is typically for an amount lower than that initially held on the account, though it may also be higher.
 Whatever amount is ultimately captured will be transferred to Apto’s settlement account, where it will be collected by the card networks during their next settlement sweep.

-- Single Authorization and Capture - When a card is first swiped, the merchant is requesting, in a single message, that funds are captured from the user.
-In this scenario, no hold is ever placed on the cardholder’s account - i.e. this message affects settlement.
+- Single Authorization and Capture - When a card is first swiped, a single message indicates that the merchant is requesting that funds are captured from the user.
+In this scenario, no hold is ever placed on the cardholder’s account.
+This message affects settlement.

 Note - Apto has the option to decline these authorization and authorization-and-capture requests as they are received.